marjoleinF/gamtree/README.md

 #> 5    5.198775 -4.155897 -12.830898 10.650817 6.385477
 ```

 We can do an additional check on the observation-level contributions to the gradient.
-These should sum to (a value close to) zero.
 We can do this using the `check_grad()` function.
 It computes the sum of the observation-wise contributions to the gradient.
 These sums should be reasonably close to zero:

 ``` r
 check_grad(gt3)